Pandora FMS

 Pandora FMS (for Pandora Flexible Monitoring System) is software for monitoring computer networks.
-Pandora FMS allows the visual monitoring of the status and performance of several parameters from different operating systems, servers, applications and hardware systems such as firewalls, proxies, databases, web servers or routers.
+Pandora FMS allows monitoring in a visual way the status and performance of several parameters from different operating systems, servers, applications and hardware systems such as firewalls, proxies, databases, web servers or routers.

 Pandora FMS can be deployed in almost any operating system.
 It features remote monitoring (WMI, SNMP, TCP, UDP, ICMP, HTTP...) and it can also use agents.
 An agent is available for each platform.
 It can also monitor hardware systems with a TCP/IP stack, such as load balancers, routers, network switches, printers or firewalls.

 Pandora FMS has several servers that process and get information from different sources, using WMI for gathering remote Windows information, a predictive server, a plug-in server which makes complex user-defined network tests, an advanced export server to replicate data between different sites of Pandora FMS, a network discovery server, and an SNMP Trap console.

 Released under the terms of the GNU General Public License, Pandora FMS is free software.
 At first the project was hosted on SourceForge.net, from where it has been downloaded over one million times, and selected the “Staff Pick” Project of the Month, June 2016, and elected “Community Choice” Project of the Month, November 2017.